-Every move-in and any resident who leaves our community must have a negative COVID test before entering our community.
-(In some cases, we require as many as 3 negative test results, depending on exposure and risk.
+Every move-in must have a negative COVID test before entering our community.
+(In some cases, we require multiple test results, depending on exposure and risk.

 In addition, each of our communities has enough testing kits to test all residents and staff on demand (with quick access to more, should we need them.)
-If anyone in our community develops signs or symptoms or we believe there is a risk of exposure, we immediately initiate an all-house test.
-We have found this approach (vs testing once at a moment in time and not again) provides a clear picture when we need it the most.
-Also, we utilize both resident and employee wellness logs to ensure we’re asking the right questions at the right time.
+We also utilize both resident and employee wellness logs to ensure we're asking the right questions at the right time.

 We strongly encourage all residents and staff to get the vaccine; however, it is not mandatory.
-Our teams and residents have been overwhelmingly excited about the availability of the vaccine and plan to receive it just as soon as it is available.
+Our teams and residents have been overwhelmingly excited about the availability of the vaccine and many have already received both doses.
 (Including our CEO and entire Home Office team.)
-Still we respect people’s right to chose whether or not to receive the COVID-19 vaccine.
+Still, we respect people’s right to chose whether or not to receive the COVID-19 vaccine.
 All residents (or responsible party) and staff must provide consent before they will receive the vaccine.